 Stocks, which are also referred to as equities, are a type of security that give investors a stake in a publicly traded company.
 A publicly traded company is one that trades on stock exchanges.
 Privately owned companies are not traded on the stock exchange.

 When you buy stock, you are buying a share or shares of a publicly traded company.
-As a shareholder, you own a small piece of the company.
+You essentially own a small piece of the company.

 Generally, people buy stocks in the hope that the company will earn money, and as a result, the individual investor will earn a return.
 There are two ways to earn money through stock ownership.

-The second way to earn money when you buy a stock is through capital appreciation, which is when a stock’s value increases.
-If the value of a stock rises from the time it was purchased to the time it was sold, the profit made is referred to as the capital gain.
+The second way to earn money is through capital appreciation, which is when a stock’s value increases.
+If the value of a stock rises from the time it was purchased to the time it was sold, the profit made is referred to as the capital gains, which are subject to taxes.
 If stock is sold at a price lower than the one at which it was purchased, the loss is referred to a capital loss.